za-gor-te-nai/getting-and-cleaning-data/README.md

 # Getting and Cleaning Data Course Project #

 ## The raw data ##
-The raw data are stored in the file `getdata_projectfiles_UCI HAR Dataset.zip`.
+The raw data are stored in the file `getdata_projectfiles_UCI HAR Dataset.zip` available at https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip.
 You should extract the data in the subdirectory `UCI HAR Dataset`.
 In this subdirectory you will find the full description of the raw data in the file `README.txt` and in the text files mentioned therein.

 ## The script file ##